HL7/cql/input/pages/09-b-cqlreference.md

 The <span class="id">DateTime</span> type represents date and time values with potential uncertainty within CQL.

 CQL supports date and time values in the range <span class="lit">@0001-01-01T00:00:00.0</span> to <span class="lit">@9999-12-31T23:59:59.999</span> with a 1 millisecond step size.
 Note that DateTime values may also optionally indicate an offset.
+If no timezone offset is specified, the timezone offset of the evaluation request timestamp is assumed.
+See the [Constructing Date and Time Values](02-authorsguide.html#constructing-datetime-values) section for more information.

 CQL also supports partial datetime values.
 For example, the datetime <span class="lit">@2014-01-01T03</span> represents some instant during the hour of 3:00 on January 1st, 2014.